Evil (1997) is a multi-disciplinary analysis of some of humankind’s oldest and most persistent problems: violence, aggression, and cruelty.

 - Groups of victims are rarely monolithic: people tend to see “X VS Y” and group everyone in those two groups together.
 But in reality, both victim and aggressor groups are often heavily divided

-The concept that in violent relationships both spouses contribute to the violence might be true.
+The concept that in violent relationships both spouses contribute to the violence is often true.

 That’s still not to say that, in many cases, female partners might not contribute to the violence, but still: most controlling and abusive partners are men.